 This gives pepper spray manufacturers the opportunity to make unchecked and exaggerated claims with regards to the heat and implied effectiveness of their sprays.

 What is the real indicator of heat?

 Major Capsaicinoids (MC) are the true indicator of pepper spray strength!
 MC does not measure the amount of OC within the formulation.
 Instead, MC is the heat bearing and pain producing components of the OC.
 MC identifies the exact heat of the liquid deployed from your canister.

 The only way pepper spray manufacturers can guarantee their MC content is through High Performance Liquid Chromatography (HPLC) laboratory testing.

 The University of Utah discovered that pepper sprays fail 30% of the time if not backed by HPLC testing.

 Peppers are grown naturally, so their strength is determined by ever changing climatic factors such as sunlight, precipitation, soil nutrients, etc. HPLC testing is the only way to guarantee that Major Capsaicinoids remains consistent from batch to batch.

-Take a look at the chart below to see how SABRE Red compares to other sprays:
+See our pepper spray strength chart below to learn how SABRE Red compares to other sprays.

 -The SABRE Team